brianadams2337/containerstore-demo/docs/migration.md

 })
 ```

-- Furthermore, we don't need to manually override the types as we did in Nuxt 2
-  with `Context` interface.
+Furthermore, we don't need to manually override the types as we did in Nuxt 2 with `Context` interface.
 Rule types will work now automatically.

 ## Toast

-- Toast plugin with its UI components remains almost the same.
-The only thing that
+Toast plugin with its UI components remains almost the same.
-  changed is that we need to use `refreshNuxtData` instead of `$nuxt.refresh()`
-  within the `reload` toast action
+The only thing that changed is that we need to use `refreshNuxtData` instead of `$nuxt.refresh()` within the `reload` toast action:

 ```ts
   onClick: () => Promise.resolve(refreshNuxtData()),